Is Laser Lipolysis Safe?

-You should wait until at least eight weeks after the birth.
-Not only is your skin more stretched than normal, but the local anaesthetic you’re given for the procedure can get into your bloodstream and harm the baby’s growth.
+Medical professionals will recommend you wait until at least eight weeks after the birth.
+Not only is your skin more stretched than normal, the local anaesthetic you’re given for the procedure can get into your bloodstream and harm the baby’s growth.
 The results are also unpredictable due to hormonal changes in your body.

 With non-invasive procedures such as SculpSure, the laser only targets upper layers of fat and doesn’t penetrate the reproductive system, meaning it won’t affect pregnancy later in life.

-Is laser lipo safe for people with diabetes?
+Is laser lipolysis safe for people with diabetes?